- This event has passed.

 Since its founding in 2014, Living Rent has fought for improvements in the daily lives of communities while also impacting policy at a local and national level.
 The union’s successes continue to build with the recent coalition deal between the SNP and the Scottish Greens featuring vital measures for tenants including promises for a national system of rent controls.
 This workshop will bring together a range of perspectives, encouraging connections both locally and internationally to unpack the realities of housing struggles and to inform future priorities.

 This event is free and open to all.
 To attend, please book below and we will share an email invitation with you.
 If you would like to make a donation to Glasgow Women’s Library, you can do so here.
-Please note that booking will close on Wednesday 22nd of September and you will receive your email invitation a few days before the event takes place.
+Please note that booking will close at 12pm on Wednesday 22nd of September.

 *All women-only events are inclusive of Trans and Intersex women, as well as non-binary and gender fluid people who are comfortable in a space that centres the experience of women.